 And that ends my guide on coconut eats and drinks.

-Coming up soon: Non-food uses of coconut
+See also: Non-food uses of coconut